sveltia/sveltia-cms/README.md

 **Sveltia CMS is still in beta**, so please be careful when trying it out.

-While we are fixing reported bugs as fast as we can, the overall progress may be slower than you think.
+While we are fixing reported bugs as fast as we can, usually within 48 hours, the overall progress may be slower than you think.
 The thing is, it’s not just a personal project of [@kyoshino](https://github.com/kyoshino), but also involves different kinds of activities:

 - Ensuring maximum compatibility with existing versions of Netlify/Decap CMS
 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 75+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 100 by GA)